 OK, let’s begin by orienting you to this narrative with the following quote from Halliday & Matthiessen (1999: 610):

-The human individual is at once a biological “individual”, a social “individual”, and a socio–semiotic “individual”:as a biological “individual”, s/he is an organism, born into a biological population as a member of the human species.
+as a biological “individual”, s/he is an organism, born into a biological population as a member of the human species.

 as a social “individual”, s/he is a person, born into a social group as a member of society.
 “Person” is a complex construct; it can be characterised as a constellation of social rôles or personæ entering into social networks…